Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Energy Linearity and Resolution

-where $S$ is the stochastic term and $C$ the constant term.
-The fit function used does not include a noise term because its residual contribution was found to be negligible after the hit preselection chosen to reject noisy channels.
-The fitted functions are displayed in Fig.~\ref{fig:resolDataMCvis} and the parameter values are given in Table~\ref{tab06-2}.
-A good agreement between data and MC for both the stochastic and constant terms is observed.
-The fact that the constant term in data of 0.6\% is close to the one predicted by the simulation, shows that there is no significant non-uniformity of energy response within the fiducial window defined by the DWC cut.
+with $S$ the stochastic term and $C$ the constant term.
+A noise term was not included in the fit because the residual contribution of the intrinsic noise is less than one MIP (see Section~\ref{Framework}) and is negligible after the hit selection chosen to reject noisy channels.
+The results of the fits are shown in Fig.~\ref{fig:resolDataMCvis} and given in the two first columns of Table~\ref{tab06-2}.
+Good agreement between data and MC for both the stochastic and constant terms is observed.
+The constant term obtained in data is 0.6\% and is close to the value predicted by the simulation, indicating that energy response is uniform within the fiducial window defined by the DWC cut.

-The electromagnetic energy linearity and resolution has been studied using two alternative methods. \begin{enumerate}[label=\alph*)] \item The Sampling Fraction (SF) method is based on the average sampling fraction over the complete detector~\cite{Paganis:2017def} estimated with the \GEANTfour simulation for each beam energy $E_{\text{beam}}$:
+So far, the previous results have been derived using only the sum of the measured energy in the Si pads.
+To study further optimization of the event reconstruction, two different methods to determine the energy of the positron were tested: \begin{itemize} \item The Sampling Fraction (SF) method is based on the average sampling fraction over the complete detector~\cite{Paganis:2017def}, $SF(E_{\text{beam}})$, which is estimated with the simulation for each beam energy $E_{\text{beam}}$:

-The reconstructed energy deposited in the complete detector is written as:
+where $E^{\text{Si}}_i$ and $E^{\text{Abs}}_i$ are the energy deposited in the $i^{\text{th}}$ sensor and absorber.
+The reconstructed energy deposited in the complete detector, $E$, is derived by applying the same energy dependent weight to all the layers:

-which consists of applying a unique weight to all layer measured energies but depending on the positron energy.
-The energy dependent weight only affects the linearity but does not alter the energy resolution determined from the measured energies (labelled "Meas" in Table~\ref{tab06-2}).
-It should be noted here that the measured energy in the silicon sensors is in MIP units so we use the conversion factor obtained from simulation (see Section~\ref{Framework}) to get the measured energy in GeV. \item In case of the dEdx method, the energy deposited in the absorber $i$ is predicted as follows:
+where, for the $i^{\text{th}}$ sensor, $E^{\text{Si}}_i[MIP]$ is the measured energy in MIP units, and $\Delta E_{i}^{\text{Si}}$ is MIP value from simulation given in Table~\ref{tab:dEdxWeights}.
+This method improves the linearity but does not alter the relative energy resolution. \item The second method, the dEdx method, compensates for the energy losses in each absorber separately.
+In this, the energy deposited in the absorber layer $i$ is estimated as follows: